gvwilson/thirdbit/_posts/2016/2016-05-10-accident-or-malice.md

   In one,
-  a poorly-phrased but probably sincere question provoked a harsher-than-necessary response, which in turn provoked foul language, which in turn&mdash;but you can probably guess what happened next.
+  a poorly-phrased but probably sincere question provoked a harsher-than-necessary response, which in turn provoked foul language, which in turn–but you can probably guess what happened next.
   In the other,
   a poor choice of words by someone whose intentions were clearly good provoked an unforgiving backlash,